-Maple Chipotle BBQ Sandwich – sweet and mildly spicy, hearty and delicious, this sloppy sandwich is husband and kid approved!
-It comes together quickly and easily.
+Sweet and mildly spicy, hearty and delicious, this sloppy BBQ Chickpeas Sandwich is husband and kid approved!
+It comes together easily in less than an hour.
 You’re gonna want seconds!

 Sweet.
 Spicy.
 Saucy.
 Sandwich perfection.